Venturing Into the Fog of 5G Hype: An Interview with Harald Remmert

 The advent of 5G has cast a considerable amount of doubt and fear across the IoT landscape, as many developers, systems integrators, network operators and business decision makers determine how to move forward with their application development and IoT deployment plans.

 At Digi, we help customers build things.
 Therefore, our point of view is pragmatic.
 What do our customers need to know now, and when does 5G become actionable?
-In my interview with Harald Remmert, Digi Director of Engineering and an expert in network technology, we examine what’s real.
+In this post, Harald Remmert, Digi Director of Engineering, had a conversation with Scott Nelson, Founder of Reuleaux Technology, about what’s real and what’s hype in 5G.

 Timing of 5G